Communication, activities help dementia patients

 Avoid asking questions that make the patient feel as if he or she must make a decision, McGillick suggests.
 "Rather than asking the patient if he or she thinks it’s a good day to take a walk, just state that it is a good day to take a walk," she says.

 Scrapbooks or coffee-table books with big pictures can be good conversation stimulators, she says.
 Memory books in which the aide helps the patient create a scrapbook of his or her life also are helpful.
 "Ask the family for basic information to get started, and then add to the story with the help of the patient."

 By talking with the patient about memories of parents, childhood events, spouse, and children, the aide can engage the patient in a pleasant activity that keeps the patient engaged, McGillick adds.

-Questions asked during this conversation should be phrased to elicit more than yes or no answers, she points out.
+Questions asked during this conversation should be phrased to elicit more than yes-or-no answers, she points out.
 For example, ask, "How did you meet your husband?" rather than, "Did you meet your husband at a friend’s house?"

 At Menorah Park Home Health Care, aides who are chosen for the program attend four one-hour training sessions where they learn about basic dementia-care topics, coping skills, Montessori methods, and hands-on applications, Gorzelle says.
-Aides with the special dementia-care training do receive additional pay as part of their advancement on their career ladder, he says.
+Aides with special dementia-care training receive additional pay as part of their advancement on their career ladder, he says.

 At this time, Menorah Park is offering the program only to private-duty patients, and there is no charge, Kaiser says.
 "We are looking at a charge structure that might be $1 to $3 more per hour," she says.